 b) Design a participatory research project.
 “Participatory research is defined as systematic inquiry, with the collaboration of those affected by the issue being studied, for purposes of education and taking action or effecting change” (Green et al., 2003).

-Consultations will be scheduled for early May and June, based on the mutual availability of the Boyer Faculty Scholar and University Outreach staff.
+Consultations will be scheduled in the summer and fall semesters, based on the mutual availability of the Boyer Faculty Scholar and University Outreach staff.

 Sessions will feature a book club format (with reading materials provided in advance) and guest speakers who have been successful in the scholarship of engagement.